legendcodermartino1245/ldac-optimization-guide/README.md

 10. Nfc
 11. location services itself

+## ⚙️ Settings That help with LDAC 990kbps
+Change scan interval is set to rarely in  connectivity labs filter option is set to show less in  connectivity labs

 ## Samsung Codec Behavior
 AAC override is also always active right if LDAC isn't enabled and does enable hd audio in dev settings.